Tâmega giga battery

 Tâmega river giga battery

-The hydroelectric Tâmega project External link, opens in new window. involves the construction of three new power plants: Gouvães, Daivões and Alto Tâmega, which will be erected over the Tâmega River, a tributary of the Duero in the north of Portugal, close to Oporto.
-The three power plants will have an installed capacity totalling 1,158 MW, representing an increase of 6 % in the total installed electrical power in the country.
+The hydroelectric Tâmega project External link, opens in new window. iconsists of three power plants: Gouvães, Daivões and Alto Tâmega, located over the Tâmega River, a tributary of the Duero in the north of Portugal, close to Oporto.
+The three plants have a total installed capacity of 1,158 MW, which represents an increase of 6% of the country's total installed electricity capacity in 2024.

-The complex will be capable of producing 1,766 GWh per year, enough to meet the energy needs of the neighbouring towns and the cities of Braga and Guimarães (440,000 homes).
-Furthermore, this large renewable infrastructure will have a storage capacity of 40 million kWh, equivalent to the energy consumed by 11 million people during 24 hours in their homes.
+The complex is capable of producing 1,766 GWh per year, enough to meet the energy needs of the neighbouring towns and the cities of Braga and Guimarães (440,000 homes).
+Furthermore, this large renewable infrastructure has a storage capacity of 40 million kWh, equivalent to the energy consumed by 11 million people during 24 hours in their homes.

-Tâmega will eliminate the end of 1.2 million tonnes of CO2 emissions annually and will diversify the generation sources, doing away with imports of over 160,000 tonnes of oil per year.
-It will also promote to the economic activity and the employment in the region, since it is estimated that during the entire construction phase 3,500 direct jobs and 10,000 indirect jobs will be generated — 20 % of them from neighbouring towns —through more than 100 providers— 75 of them from Portugal.
+Tâmega makes it possible to diversify production sources, avoiding the import of more than 160,000 tonnes of oil per year and the emission of 1.2 million tonnes of CO2 per year.
+It will also promote to the economic activity and the employment in the region, since it is estimated that during the entire construction phase 3,500 direct jobs and 10,000 indirect jobs have been generated — 20 % of them from neighbouring towns —through more than 100 providers— 75 of them from Portugal.
 Several hundred people will be hired in operational phase.

-The project, which will involve an investment of more than 1.5 billion euros, including funding from the European Investment Bank (EIB).
+The project, which has involved an investment of more than 1.5 billion euros, including funding from the European Investment Bank (EIB).
 In July 2018, this financial institution loaned Iberdrola 500 million euros, the first tranche of the 650 approved in total for the funding of this development.

 The project also includes, in its Environmental Impact Statement (EIS), a number of ecological system compensation measures, such as the reforestation of over 1,000 hectares, the planting of 17,000 cork oaks, and actions to improve the populations of protected fauna found in the area.

-As for their entry into operation, Gouvães and Daivões started operations in early 2022 and Alto Tâmega will be operational in spring 2024.
+As for their entry into operation, Gouvães and Daivões started operations in early 2022 and Alto Tâmega has been operational since the end of 2024.

 A hybrid plant

-They will also become the first plants of this type connected to a grid to be erected in the area around the three power plants (Gouvães, Daivões and Alto Tâmega) that will make up the Tâmega complex.
+These are the first grid-connected plants of this type to be built in the area surrounding the three power plants (Gouvães, Daivões and Alto Tâmega) that make up the Tâmega complex.

 The company will be able to manage supply and demand between hydro and wind depending on the availability of both resources, but also on the dynamics of electricity market prices.